Click a plus sign (+) to reveal more information. If you don’t see the question or answer you’re looking for, please feel free to contact us.

 Yes!
 We accept changes to the sign-out plan both before and after camps have started, including mid-session.

-DURING CAMP: We keep forms that you can use in the office at all times.
-Alternatively, you can also send a note or e-mail to the Enrollment Center (firstname.lastname@example.org) with your request.
+DURING CAMP: We keep “Change Request Forms” that you can use in the office at all times.
+Alternatively, you can also send a note or e-mail to your camp program with your request.
+Coordinators will then update your online registration.
 Please indicate when you would like your changes to take effect, i.e. today, tomorrow, Thursday, etc. This is also a great way to add extra names on the pick-up list.
 We try to make these changes the same day, but the earlier we know the better.

 How are camper groupings selected?